weilix88/buildsimhub_python_api/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/sendgrid.svg?style=social&label=Follow)](https://twitter.com/buildsimhub)

 **This library allows you to quickly and easily use the BuildSimHub Web API v1 via Python.**
 This library represents the beginning of the Cloud Simulation function on BuildSimHub.
-Please browse the rest of this README for further detail.
+We want this library to be community driven and BuildSimHub led.
+We need your help to realize this goal.
+To help, make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/weilix88/buildsimhub_python_api/issues) and [pull requests](https://github.com/weilix88/buildsimhub_python_api/pulls) or simply upvote or comment on existing issues or pull requests.
 We appreciate your continued support, thank you!

 # Table of Contents